 Nevermind the syllable “wheat,” buckwheat is an ancient grain that more closely resembles barley than anything else glutinous bearing the wheat title.
 Soba noodles are not a new trend in gluten free dining; they’ve been kicking around for a good long time.
 So treat yourself to some old-school, cold sesame noodles that hardly feel like you have make gluten-free substitutions at all.
 Get our Sesame Noodle Salad with Tofu recipe.

-King Soba Buckwheat Pasta Noodles, 3 Pack for $14.98 on Amazon
+King Soba Buckwheat Pasta Noodles, 3 Pack for $16.98 from Amazon

 Gluten-free pasta option #6: Buckwheat